zwave-js/node-zwave-js/packages/cc/cc.api.md

     ZWaveSoftwareReport = 24
 }

+// Warning: (ae-missing-release-tag) "VirtualCCAPIEndpoint" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type VirtualCCAPIEndpoint = CCAPIEndpoint & VirtualEndpointId;

 // Warning: (ae-missing-release-tag) "WakeUpCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)